aravind-alpha/ApacheSpark-Scala/README.md

 This Repository Demonstrates the work done by me while Learning [Apache Spark](http://spark.apache.org/).
 Code Snippets contains **SCALA** and **SQL**.
 It contains the following Code Snippets:

-#### Note: Some Datasets are big which couldn't be uploaded mostly used datasets in these code can be found [Here.](https://github.com/i-m-aravind/spark-scala-tasks/tree/master/Datasets)
+#### Note: Some Datasets are big which couldn't be uploaded.Mostly used datasets in these code can be found [Here.](https://github.com/i-m-aravind/spark-scala-tasks/tree/master/Datasets)

 ## Spark-Core:
 * [RDD Transformations and Actions](https://github.com/i-m-aravind/spark-scala-tasks/blob/master/sparkcore/RDDTransformationsActions.scala)